DigiNode-Tools/diginode-tools/README.md

 - Verbose Mode: This provides much more detailed feedback on what the scripts are doing - useful for troubleshooting and debugging.
 Set variable at top of either script.
 - Unattended Mode: This is useful for installing the script completely unattended.
 The defaults should be set from the ~/.digibyte/diginode.settings file.
 To run in unattended mode, use the --unattended flag at launch.
 - Reset Mode: This is useful for repairing a default installation.
 It will delete and recreate the diginode.settings and digibyte.conf files and reinstall the DigiByte and DigiAssets software.
 Use with caution - it can mess up a custom installation.
 To run in reset mode, use the --reset flag at launch.
-- Backup/Restore: This will help you to backup your wallet.dat file, as well as your DigiAsset Node settings, to an external USB drive.
-It is advisable to use a USB stick that you do not use for anything else, and to store it somewhere safe.
+- Backup/Restore: This will help you to backup your DigiByte wallet and/or your DigiAsset Node settings, to an external USB stick.
+It is advisable to choose a USB stick that you do not use for anything else, and to store it somewhere secure when you are done.
 The blockchain and/or digiasset data will not be backed up.
 Find this in the 'DigiNode Setup' menu.

 ## Instructions

-- To install your DigiNode, run the following command in the terminal:
+- To get started, run DigiNode Setup by entering the following command in the terminal:

 # curl -sSL diginode-setup.digibyte.help | bash